Envirometrix/PredictiveSoilMapping/docs/Soil_covariates.md

 ## Soil covariate data sources

+### Types of soil covariates

+Soils (and vegetation + ecosystem) form under complex interactions between climate, living organism and anthropogenic influences, modified by relief and hydrological processes and run through long periods of time.
+This has been clearly identified first by @jenny1994factors with his CLORPT factors of soil formation and later on by @MCBRATNEY20033 with his SCORPAN formulation (see [Introduction chapter](#soil-mapping-theory)).

+In general, the following list of covariates are commonly used in Predictive Soil Mapping:

+1. Climate related covariates include:
+  - temperature maps,
+  - precipitation maps,
+  - snow cover maps,
+  - potential evapotranspiration,
+  - cloud fraction and other atmospheric images,
+2. Vegetation and Living Organisms include:
+  - vegetation indices e.g. FAPAR (mean, median), NDVI, EVI,
+  - biomass, Leaf Area Index,
+  - land cover type maps,
+  - vegetation types and communities (if mapped at high accuracy),
+  - land cover,
+3. Relief and Topography covariates include:
+  - standard window calculations e.g. slope, curvatures, standard deviation,
+  - standard flow model outputs,
+  - landform classes / landform class likelihoods,
+  - hydrological / soil accumulation and deposition indices — MRVBFI, MRRTFI, Wetness index, height above channel, height below ridge, horizontal distance to channel, horizontal distance to ridge,
+  - climatic and micro-climatic indices determined by relief — incoming solar insolation and similar,
+4. Parent material / geologic Material covariates include:
+  - bedrock type and age,
+  - bedrock mineralogy (acid, basic),
+  - surface material type, texture, age, mineralogy, thickness,
+  - volcanic activity, historic earthquake density,
+  - seismic activity level,
+  - gamma Ray Spectroscopy grids,
+  - gravity measurements,
+  - electrical conductivity/resistance,
+5. Estimated geological age of surface:
+  - bedrock age / surface material age,
+  - recent disturbance age,
+6. Spatial position or spatial context
+  - Latitude and Longitude,
+  - distance to nearest large ocean
+  - Northing — distance to north pole,
+  - Southing — distance to south pole,
+  - Easting — distance to east,
+  - Westing — distance to west,
+  - shortest distance in any direction,
+  - distance to nearest high mountain,
+  - distance to nearest moderate hill,
+  - distance to nearest major river,
+7. Human or Anthropogenic Influences
+  - land use / land management maps,
+  - probability / intensity of agricultural land use,
+  - probability / intensity of pasture or grazing use,
+  - probability / intensity of forest land management,
+  - probability / intensity of urbanization,
+  - soil dredging, surface sealing,
+  - night time illumination (nightlights) images,
+  - probability of gullying or human-induced erosion,
+  - soil nutrient fertilization, liming and similar maps,

+In the following sections we provide some practical tips (with links to the most important data sources) on how to prepare soil covariates for PSM.

 ### Soil covariate data sources (30–100 m resolution) {#soil-covs-30m}

 Adding relevant covariates that can help explain the distribution of soil properties increases the accuracy of spatial predictions.
 Hence, prior to generating predictions of soil properties, it is a good idea to invest in preparing a list of Remote Sensing (RS), geomorphological/lithologic and DEM-based covariates that can potentially help explain the spatial distribution of soil properties and classes.
 There are now many finer resolution (30–250 m) covariates with global coverage that are publicly available without restrictions.
 The spatial detail, accessibility and accuracy of RS-based products has been growing exponentially and there is no evidence that this trend is going to slow down in the coming decades [@Herold2016].